Skip to content

 #Fix 2: Update iOS

-Apple releases bug-fix updates regularly.
+Apple releases bug-fix updates every few weeks.
 If a shutdown problem was introduced in a specific iOS version, updating removes it.
-In March 2025, iOS 18.3.2 patched a SpringBoard crash that caused some iPhone 15 models to ignore power button presses entirely.
+In March 2025 Apple announced that iOS 18.3.2 patched 4 SpringBoard crashes affecting iPhone 15 power button handling, and the release notes flag the shutdown freeze specifically.

 Go to Settings > General > Software Update.
 If an update is available, plug in your iPhone and install it.
 The process takes under 15 minutes on a fast Wi-Fi connection.